What a lay-off is

 If you are laid-off you should get your full pay unless it is part of your contract that your employer can lay you off without pay or on reduced pay.

-If it is not part of your employment contract, you can agree to change your contract if you wish.
+If it is not part of your employment contract, you may agree to change your contract.
 For example, a lay-off might be better than being made redundant.

 If you agree to change your contract to allow unpaid lay-offs, you should write down the agreement.
 You should make clear how long the agreement is going to last and whether you can change your mind.